Line printer: Paper (forms) handling

 All line printers used continuous form paper provided in boxes of continuous fan-fold forms rather than cut-sheets.
 The paper was usually perforated to tear into cut sheets if desired and was commonly printed with alternating white and light-green areas, allowing the reader to easily follow a line of text across the page.
-This was the iconic "green bar", "blue bar" or "music-ruled" form that dominated the early computer age.
-Pre-printed forms were also commonly used (for printing cheques, invoices, etc.).
-A common task for the system operator was to change from one paper form to another as one print job completed and another was to begin.
-Some line printers had covers that opened automatically when the printer required attention.
+This was the iconic "green bar", "blue bar" or "music-ruled" form paper that dominated the early computer age in several variants.
 Standard "green bar" page sizes included portrait-format pages of 8½ × 11 inches (letter size), usually printed at 80 columns by 66 lines of characters (at 6 lines per inch) or 88 lines (at 8 LPI), and landscape-format pages of 14 × 11 inches, usually printed at 132 columns by 66 or 88 lines.
 Also common were landscape-format pages of 14 × 8½ inches (legal size), allowing for 132 columns by 66 lines (at 8 LPI) on a more compact page.